peteroupc/classic-wallpaper/uielements.md

 [^3a]:  Buttons possessed a 3-D effect in Windows versions 3.0 and 3.1 by default, but not other interface elements.
 The article "Adding 3-D Effects to Controls" describes a library for these versions that give 3-D effects to more places in an application.

 [^3b]:  _Macintosh Human Interface Guidelines_, p.
-207 (according to which the system font in MacOS System 7 was designed to be legible even when rendered this way).
+207 (according to which the system font in System 7 of the Macintosh Operating System was designed to be legible even when rendered this way).

 [^3c]:  _The Windows Interface Guidelines for Software Design_; _Macintosh Human Interface Guidelines_, p.
 232.